Skip to main content

 George A. Schnupp, CCE, ALB, ALC retired in December 2023.
 He was previously the Director, Global AR Operations at WESCO International, Inc., which is a leading global supplier of communications and security products and electrical and electronic wire and cable.
 WESCO helps customers specify solutions and make informed purchasing decisions around technologies, applications, and relevant standards.
 On July 29, 2011, Mr. Schnupp was awarded with the most prestigious Anixter recognition, “The 2010 Award of Excellence.”
 In June of 2011, he also received two professional designations from Toastmasters International where he earned his Advanced Leader Communicator & Advanced Leader Bronze Awards.
 In May 31, 2019, he earned his third Toastmasters International professional designation Effective Coaching Award.
 In 2008, Mr. Schnupp was also the recipient of National Association Credit Managements “National Executive of the Year” Award.

 With 46 years of Finance and Credit experience, he has implemented various management tools to improve Credit, Risk Assessment, Billing & Dispute Management processes, eliminating numerous routine repetitive tasks performed by credit personnel.
 Mr. Schnupp is a certified instructor at the National Association of Credit Management.
 He has taught Principles of Business Credit, Basic Financial Accounting 101, Financial Statement Analysis I, Financial Statements Analysis II (Intermediate): Interpretation and Credit Risk Assessment and Essentials of Finance.
-He is a graduate of the NACM Graduate School of Credit & Financial Management on the campus of Dartmouth University.
+He is a graduate of the NACM Graduate School of Credit & Financial Management held on the campus of Dartmouth University.
 He has authored the course material for the CCE Prep Course that is offered at Credit Congress.
 He is also a core contributor to the “Principles of Business Credit” book used in the Credit Administration Program.
 Mr. Schnupp has served on five National Committees: Editorial Committee for the Business Credit Magazine, National Accreditation Committee, National Education Committee, National Credit Administration Program Committee, and is the Chairman of the National Advanced Credit Administration Program Instructors Committee.
 He was also named the NACM and Robert Half/Account-temps Instructor of the Year.
 George has been the recipient of the NACM/Midwest Credit Executive of the Year award.

 Mr. Schnupp is dedicated to community and citizenship through his volunteer work.
 He continues to annually support Junior Achievement, Red Cross, Feed My Starving Children, and the Habitat for Humanity.
 He has also with honor mentored many of our certification recipients over the last four decades.

-Sam Smith
+Vincent Smith

 Kevin Stinner, CCE, CCRA